susanw1/zscript/docs/dev/design-diary.md

 Realizing we're making lots of design decisions without writing them down!

+2023-07
+---
+Semantic parser (Java version) is done, and we've ported the tokenizer to C++.
+Interesting decisions along the way include:
+* changing response status meanings (the 'S' field).
+So far, we've had 0 (success), 0x1-0xf (hard error, stop execution), and 0x10 onwards (command failures, skip to ORELSE ('|') commands).
+But actually, we have lots of detectable hard error conditions, like syntax errors (eg missing close-quote), resource issues (eg command too long), and command errors (eg required field missing).
+And yet we've only ever needed a single command-fail value. *Decision*: we've reworked it: 0x1-0xf are command-fails, and 0x10+ are errors.
+Better.

+* We realized that it might be bad not to be able to distinguish command sequences from responses - they both have the same general syntax and structure. *Decision*:  _All_ response-sequences MUST begin with `'!'`.
+Up to now, only notification (async) responses had them, to identify their source (eg script-space, or interrupt notification).
+Now, `'!'` really means `'!0'`, implying source `0`, which is the synchronous response source.

 2023-06
 ---
 Lots of progress with Java RingBuffer pilot.
 Much simplified tokenizing, but still got the complicated sequence-level semantic analyzer to go.